The Serpent's Fall

 He leaned in, lowering his voice.
 “What kind of trouble are you in?”

-Amanda’s eyes flicked toward the window, where rain streaked down like tears.
+Amanda’s eyes flicked toward the window.
+Rain streaked down like tears.
 “They’re after me.
 Dangerous men.
 I saw something I shouldn’t have.”

 “Were you followed?”
 Jack said, setting the mug in front of her.

 Her eyes were unfocused, her mind elsewhere.
 Jack’s voice cut through her haze.
-“Amanda, were you followed?” he said again, adding three teaspoons of sugar to her coffee.
+“Amanda, were you followed?” he said again, dropping in three teaspoons of sugar.

 “I… I don’t think so.”